csgillespie/efficientR/main.md

 The central processing unit (CPU), or the processor, is the brains of a computer.
 The CPU is responsible for performing numerical calculations.
 The faster the processor, the faster R will run.
-The clock speed (or clock rate, measured in hertz) is frequency with which the CPU executes instructions.
+The clock speed (or clock rate, measured in hertz) is the frequency with which the CPU executes instructions.
 The faster the clock speed, the more instructions a CPU can execute in a section.
 CPU clock speed for a single CPU has been fairly static in the last couple of years, hovering around 3.4GHz (see figure